adobe-apiplatform/user-sync.py/docs/Success Guide/setup_config_files.md

 - Private key file
 - Directory system access credentials and information about how users are organized
 - Decision of whether you are managing product access via user sync
-  - Product License Configuration names and user group names for how you want licenses organized on the Adobe side
+  - Product Configuration names and user group names for how you want licenses organized on the Adobe side
+  - Product Configurations and user groups need to have been already created on the Adobe Admin Console.

 Be sure to use a text editor, not a word processing editor.

 Be sure to use spaces, not tabs in .yml files.

-### Let’s setup the configuration files.
+### Let’s Setup the Configuration Files

 In previous steps, you set up a file system directory for the user sync tool Python code and configuration files.
 There are three configuration files to set up now.
-One is for accessing the directory system, one is for accessing the Adobe organization, and one defines the group mapping and configures other user sync features.
+One is for accessing the directory system, one is for accessing your Adobe organization, and one defines the group mapping and configures other User Sync features.

 #### Directory Access Configuration File

-If you are driving user sync file a file, you can skip this step.
+If you are driving User Sync from a file, you can skip this step.
 Setup a csv file with your entire user list following the "csv inputs - user and remove lists/1 users-file.csv" file example.
 This file is in the examples.config.tar.gz download from the release.

 &#9744; Edit the file connector-ldap.yml.
-This file has access information to the directory.
-Put in username, password, host, and base_dn values
+This file has access information to the directory system.
+Put in username, password, host, and base_dn values.

 &#9744; Read through the rest of the file to see what else could be specified which might apply in your installation.
 Usually, nothing else is required.